bens4lsu/theskinny-publish/Content/blog2/a-day-in-chuck-woolerys-life.md

 **Ryan:**  I'm a big boy Tom.
 I can handle my liquor.

-**Tom:**  Anyway, if you guys aren't interested in <i>Idol</i>, I have a few tickets for Monday's <i>Dancing</i>.
+**Tom:**  Anyway, if you guys aren't interested in *Idol*, I have a few tickets for Monday's *Dancing*.

 **Tom:**  Anyone? ...
 Anyone?

 **Tom:**  C'mon Chuck.
-I went to watch you tape <i>Lingo</i>.
+I went to watch you tape *Lingo*.
 I bet there's not another person in the world who will admit to remembering that show.

-**Chuck:** How about <i>America's Funniest Home Videos</i>?
+**Chuck:** How about *America's Funniest Home Videos*?

 **Tom:**  Hell, I couldn't even get tickets to that for my own mother.
-It's <i>Dancing With the Stars</i>.
+It's *Dancing With the Stars*.
 You owe me.

 **Chuck:**  Well, alriiiight.

 **Richard:**  So do any of you guys think Bob Barker is still banging those hot chicks on his show, or is his noodle permanently overcooked by now?

 I don't remember if I mentioned it, but I judged a Social Studies fair at a nearby school a couple of months ago.
-One of the exhibits that I judged was about the <i>Hollywood Squares</i> game show.
+One of the exhibits that I judged was about the *Hollywood Squares* game show.
 I didn't know it before hand, but Tom Bergeron was one of the host of that show in one of its incarnations.
-In her presentation, the girl told me that he went on to become the host of <i>America's Funniest Home Videos</i>.
+In her presentation, the girl told me that he went on to become the host of *America's Funniest Home Videos*.

 I asked if she knew what other show he hosts now.
 She didn't.